 Step 5: Ask for a second gift

-Sixty-three percent of those that give a second time are likely to give again.
+Roughly 63% of those that give a second time are likely to give again.
 And that’s why this step is so crucial.
 While you don’t want to bombard people by continually asking, first-time givers can benefit from a little prompting on your part.
-Reach out by detailing the church’s goals for raising funds and let them know how their gift can help further their spirituality and community.
+Reach out by detailing the church’s goals for raising funds and let them know how their gift can help further their community.

 By following these 5 easy steps, you’ll see an increase in tithes because first-time givers turn into recurring givers!

-To make it incredibly easy to give for the first time, check out easyTithe’s online giving features.
-For more information, reach out by emailing email@example.com or call 1-888-778-4843.
-We look forward to hearing from you!
+Make it incredibly easy to give to your church for the first time!
+Check out easyTithe’s online giving features by reaching out to email@example.com or 1-888-778-4843.